 We're often asked about resin incense as most people who are familiar with incense sticks are a little bamboozled about what it really is - and more importantly, how they can use it themselves.
-At first glance it can appear somewhat intimidating, but once you know how it works it's not that complicated at all, and can be a wonderful way to enjoy pure and natural incense, in a similar way to how it has been used for thousands of years.
+At first glance it can appear a little intimidating, but once you know how it works it's not that complicated at all, and can be a wonderful way to enjoy pure and natural incense, in a way that has been used for thousands of years.

 Resin incense has been used since Biblical days - pure and natural gums & resins straight from the plant and presented in solid, dried pellet form to be heated as incense.
-The term 'resin incense' also often refers to botanicals, herbs and plant matter that are burned in a similar way; the phrase 'charcoal incense' is also occasionally used as most types are burned over a charcoal bead or tablet.
+The term 'resin incense' also often refers to botanicals, herbs and plant matter like leaves, barks, flowers and wood pieces, which are burned in a similar way; the phrase 'charcoal incense' is also occasionally used as most types are usually burned over a charcoal bead or tablet.

 Most pure resins are separated into grades of purity, or as they come from a specific plant can have different versions depending on the plant type & genus, or even based on their country of origin - this is why you'll often see a country name on a resin such as Frankincense or Benzoin, where different regions specialise in different qualities; or a colour might distinguish between different types of Copal.
 Being natural products straight from the plant, it's important to remember that like essential oils, not all resins are created equally.
 For example, there is no single 'Frankincense scent' as there are so many variables involved.
 Resin from one vendor might be similar or quite different from another.